Success Story: Hackathon 1.0

 Participants must submit a detailed dashboard prototype or design concept, including:

-7. Implementation Details (Optional): Tools, frameworks, or software used to design the dashboard.
+- Implementation Details (Optional): Tools, frameworks, or software used.

 Judging Criteria